History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-On June 10, 2025, Nintendo reported that the Switch 2 had sold more than 3.5 million units worldwide, making it the company's fastest selling console to date.
+On June 10, 2025, Nintendo reported that the Switch 2 had sold over 3.5 million units worldwide within four days of its release, making it their fastest-selling console to date.
+Market research firm Niko Partners claimed this made it the fastest-selling console of all time.

 June 2025: Nintendo Classics Launch on Switch 2